xwmx/nb/README.md

 nb rename 6 --to-note
 ```

-Use `rename --to-title` to set the filename to the note title,
+Use `nb rename --to-title` to set the filename to the note title,
 lowercased with spaces and disallowed filename characters replaced
 with underscores: